The Bazinian Real

 Garrel is a director now approaching seventy: he can make such a claim as a young filmaker cannot.
 While we can admire the ethical resistance involved, and perhaps yearn for a notion of the image that would only be made on celluloid as a means by which to separate the cinematic wheat from the audio-visual chaff, we need less a return to celluloid than an awareness of how celluloid fits into an ontology of film, a means of thinking of cinema which doesn't insist on the essentialism of film, nor accept that film is just another medium of the image.
 Various thinkers and theorists from Ranciere to Manovich, Bellour to Rodowick, are useful here, but our own interest rests chiefly in thinking Bazin through Baudry and Cavell's remarks and Deleuze's essay on Kant.

-We can think here of two mirror shots: one from Antonioni's The Passenger, the other from Godard's Vivre sa vie.
+We can think here of three mirror shots: two from Antonioni's The Passenger, the other from Godard's Vivre sa vie.
 In the first, Antonioni's camera moves from the pinball machine and in the direction of Jack Nicholson's character, David Locke, at the bar.
 The camera passes Locke in the mirror and picks him up again while the camera moves in on a glass he plays with on the counter.
-We could easily miss the initial sighting of Locke as we watch the camera focuses upon him but just see the man in the mirror as part of background information.
-In the next shot, Antonioni does it again.
-We are still with Nicholson at the bar but there is another mirror above and behind the counter and we might fail to see that the young woman whom he has befriended, Maria Schneider's The Girl, has pulled up in the car.
-Yet we might not notice until he looks up and obviously sees her in the mirror this is what we should be paying attention to, and it is possible that an unobservant viewer might not notice her until the camera curves round as he goes to the bar's door and she enters it.
-We don't want to exaggerate this: most viewers will probably notice very quickly both Locke and The Girl.
-But this is an impressive piece of filmmaking, partly because it doesn't double the figure, as we often find in great examples of mirror sequences in film; it dilutes it.
+We could easily miss the initial sighting of Locke as we watch the camera focuses upon him but just as a man in the mirror, someone who is part of the background information.
+In a moment near the end of the film, in the famous lengthy penultimate shot, Antonioni shows the assassin is in the room.
+But we don't see him there; we see him reflected in a window as he seems to take something from inside his jacket.
+We don't want to exaggerate this: most viewers will probably notice very quickly Locke but many might miss the assasin altogether, even though Antonioni moves the camera slightly to the right to gives us a cue to the assassin's presence.
+However, Antonioni's images are so complex and multifaceted in their framing that we might still miss this detail as we try and pay attention to what is going on not in the room's reflection but to what is outside the window.
+These moments are clearly examples of impressive filmmaking, partly because Antonioni doesn't so much double the figure, as we often find in great examples of mirror sequences in film; he dilutes it.
+In the first we pick up Locke in the image after we see him as a figure seen the mirror; in the second we might just glimpse the assassin though such an important detail in another film becomes easily missable in Antonioni's.
 In a great moment in Kubrick's The Shining, Nicholson is having breakfast in bed and Kubrick offers the film's customary zoom as the camera pulls out and show that we are not watching the 'actual' moment but that we are witnessing a reflection from the mirror.
-Antonioni turns Locke and The Girl into extras rather than doubles, as though in keeping with both the theme and narrative of the film and Antonioni's ongoing preoccupation with removing the person from the centre of the frame.
-Thematically and narratively The Passenger is about disappearing, about trying to escape one's own sense of self, but rather than seeing this as a question of the double, Antonioni couches it as a question of appearances: appearance, disappearance and reappearance.
+Antonioni turns Locke and assassin into extras rather than doubles, as though in keeping with both the theme and narrative of the film and Antonioni's ongoing preoccupation with removing the person from the centre of the frame.
+Thematically and narratively The Passenger is about disappearing, about trying to escape one's own sense of self, but rather than seeing this as a question of the double, Antonioni couches it as a question of appearances: appearance, disappearance and reappearances.
 Locke doesn't want a new life, he wants to get rid of his old life.
 He doesn't want a better self (he is a very successful television reporter), he wants to rid himself of his previous persona.
 He would seem to want to blend in with the crowd rather than impose himself upon the world.
 This becomes all the more pronounced when his wife and a friend go looking for him, and when he realises he is being chased by various people while he becomes aware of his new identity (after taking one from someone else) as a gun runner.
 If Locke could choose the filmmaker who would film his existence he could not have chosen better than Antonioni, as the filmmaker respects more than most our desire to disappear from the world and appear again in its margins: no longer responsible for the centrality of our existence.

 This is the question of scepticism Cavell finds so fascinating that he picks up on it in various books including Pursuits of Happiness and The World Viewed.
 In the former, he says "...both Locke and Hume rather suggest that if our powers of understanding were enlarged, we would be in a position to know what we cannot at present know."
 Invoking Kant, Cavell says "for 'the whole of things' cannot be known by human creatures, not because we are limited in the extent of our experience, but, as we might say, because we are limited to experience, however extensive...But our position is also better than Locke or Hume suggest.
 Because the discovery of our necessary limitations, our subjection of our experience and our categories, is one of human reason's greatest discoveries, it is the great discovery of reason about itself."
 Film constantly both generates and assuages this fear, and it usually manifests itself in the form of plot.
 We have knowledge of a murder but don't know who committed it; we have a couple who seem to like each other but will they get together?
 This is sequential and consistent with Cavell's claim for knowledge: "all our knowledge, being a function of experience, is sequential, it takes place in time..."
 (Pursuits of Happiness) But often in Antonioni's work it takes place spatially, so that much of the mystery resides in the shot rather than in the story: we are aware of our limited knowledge perceptually as we miss things we would ordinarily see because Antonioni doesn't give us categorically the information within the shot, but expects us to search for it.
 Throughout Antonioni's work, we find the figure as the director does not assume its centrality within the frame.
 As Cavell says, "an innovator will have his own manner of projecting the future.
 Antonioni gets it, beginning with L'avventura, with his spacing of film time, in particular his fermata over single shots, which enclose an air of pressentiment."
 (The World Viewed)